tetratelabs/istio-0to60/docs/ingress.md

 ??? tip "A small investment"

-    When the cloud shell connection is severed, or when openeing a new terminal tab, `$GATEWAY_IP` will no longer be in scope.
+    When the cloud shell connection is severed, or when opening a new terminal tab, `$GATEWAY_IP` will no longer be in scope.

     Ensure `GATEWAY_IP` is set each time we start a new shell: